4/5

 Buss-Durkee Hostility Test For Children

-As an individual grows up, their needs for self-determination, ways of expressing emotions and achieving goals change.
-Children and adolescent's hostility and negative actions are often caused by the desire to stand out, to raise their status in the eyes of others, the inability to cooperate, or experienced stress.
+As an individual grows up, their needs for self-determination, ways of expressing emotions, and ways of achieving goals change.
+Children and adolescents' hostility and negative actions are often caused by the desire to stand out, to raise their status in the eyes of others, the inability to cooperate, or stress they have experienced.

-The more the child suppresses their ambitions, desires and resentments, the stronger the feeling of loneliness, negative perception of the world around them, and apathy grow.
-Complete permissiveness, as a rule, leads to an increase in hostility and aggressiveness.
-Even for adults it can be hard to find a middle ground between an aggressive pursuit of a goal and indecisiveness in achieving the desired result; for a child's psyche, the choice of a behavior model and emotional control is much more difficult.
+The more the child suppresses their ambitions, desires, and resentments, the stronger the feelings of loneliness, negative perception of the world, and apathy become.
+Complete permissiveness generally leads to an increase in hostility and aggressiveness.
+Even for adults it can be hard to find a middle ground between an assertive pursuit of a goal and indecisiveness; for a child, choosing a behavior model and maintaining emotional control is much more difficult.

 Aggressiveness test for children

-This test is a modified version of the Buss-Durkee hostility inventory made by the psychologist G. Zuckerman specifically to assess the level of hostility in children and adolescents.
+This test is a modified version of the Buss-Durkee Hostility Inventory adapted by psychologist G. Zuckerman specifically to assess hostility levels in children and adolescents.

-Its result will make it possible to evaluate how negatively the child perceives others' behavior, whether it generates resentment and anger in them, and how well they manage to control these emotions.
+The results show how negatively the child perceives others' behavior, whether this generates resentment and anger, and how effectively they manage these emotions.

 Hostility Test for Teenagers

-Each person must have a certain degree of hostility and aggressiveness.
-Note this test is intended solely for informational, educational and entertainment purposes; its results cannot replace the real help of a specialist and should not be used for making any decision.
+Everyone has some degree of hostility and aggressiveness.
+Note: this test is intended solely for informational, educational, and entertainment purposes; its results cannot replace professional help and should not be used for making decisions.

 1. If I get angry, I can hit someone.